-- Ensure the protection of the quality of watercourses and other sources of water. - Ensure flood risk is managed, taking into account the effects of climate change.
+- Ensure the protection of the quality of watercourses and other sources of water. - Ensure flood risk is managed, taking into account the effects of climate change - Protect and enhance the environment including the District's heritage.

 2.20 The key characteristics and natural resource flow analysis have shaped our spatial vision for the future by demonstrating where we need to take action to ensure resources are protected or used more efficiently.